mkosir/typescript-style-guide/README.md

 - #### Type Definition

   All types are defined with `type` alias ([eslint rule](https://typescript-eslint.io/rules/consistent-type-definitions/#type)).
-  Both are nearly equivalent, so to choose one is mostly arbitrary decision to achieve consistency.
+  Both are nearly equivalent, so to choose one is mostly arbitrary decision to achieve consistent codebase.

   ```ts
   // ❌ Avoid interface definitions